 Gender: In 2015, the RBAs conducted the third peer review of their performance in implementing the United Nations System-Wide Action Plan on Gender Equality and the Empowerment of Women (UN SWAP).
 Outcomes included an agreement to share experiences and learning in selected thematic areas, and a list of the contact details of the agencies' focal points for UN SWAP performance indicators.
-Contributions from donor countries in past years have led to a scaling up of activities under the FAO, IFAD, WFP, UN-Women joint initiative on Accelerating Progress towards the Economic Empowerment of Rural Women (RWEE), which is implemented in Ethiopia, Guatemala, Kyrgyzstan, Liberia, Nepal, the Niger and Rwanda.
+Contributions from donor countries in past years have led to a scaling up of activities under the FAO, IFAD, WFP, UN-Women joint programme, Accelerating Progress towards the Economic

+Empowerment of Rural Women (RWEE), which is implemented in Ethiopia, Guatemala, Kyrgyzstan, Liberia, Nepal, the Niger and Rwanda.
 RWEE aims to secure rural women's livelihoods and rights in the context of sustainable development.
-In coordination with UN-Women, the RBAs sponsored a General Recommendation to Article 14 of the Convention on the Elimination of all Forms of

-Discrimination Against Women (CEDAW), to ensure that the rights of rural women are highlighted not only in Article 14 but also throughout the Convention.
+In coordination with UN-Women, the RBAs sponsored a General Recommendation to Article 14 of the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW), to ensure that the rights of rural women are highlighted not only in Article 14 but also throughout the Convention.
 The General Recommendation was adopted by the CEDAW Committee in March 2016.
 A ceremony for International Women's Day was organized jointly by the RBAs at WFP headquarters in March 2016.
 The theme was "Planet 50-50 by 2030: Step it Up for Gender Equality and Zero Hunger".

 Nutrition: The RBAs have been working with other United Nations agencies on developing a new strategic plan for the United Nations System Standing Committee on Nutrition (UNSCN), which has moved its headquarters from WHO to FAO.
 The RBAs also took part in a CFS technical task team developing a proposal and work streams for identifying the CFS's role in nutrition.
 In addition, the RBAs contributed to the new strategy of the United Nations SUN Network, and are present in many country-level SUN networks.
 In 2015, an RBA working group was set up to promote knowledge management and partnerships on sustainable food value chains for nutrition.
 The findings of the working group regarding a proposed joint framework for the development of nutrition-sensitive value chains - including preparation of a joint background paper - were presented at a special event at the 43rd Session of the CFS in October 2016, and at the UNSCN event on "Nutrition and Trade" in June 2016.
 The RBA working group is now developing a road map for further joint actions at the headquarters, regional and country levels.
 FAO and WHO will lead work related to the United Nations Decade of Action on Nutrition, in collaboration with IFAD, WFP and the United Nations Children's Fund (UNICEF).
+FAO and WHO are organizing an International Symposium on Sustainable Food Systems for Healthy Diets and Improved Nutrition.
+The RBAs are members of the Technical Task Team formed to provide technical support and assist in development of the programme.
+The work programme for the Decade will be developed through collaboration of the RBAs and other United Nations agencies.